NathanAhlstrom/nathanahlstrom.github.io/_posts/2016-05-05-APQC-KM-Conference-Culture-Change.md

 _My take-aways:_
 - investigate lucidchart.com to build mindmap type views and more
-- **change management should be a focus for every KM team**
+- change management should be a focus for every KM team
-- **Position KM where burning need exists and grow it from there - Carla O'Dell APQC, restated by speaker Sara Teitelman**
+- "Position KM where burning need exists and grow it from there" Carla O'Dell APQC, restated by speaker Sara Teitelman
 - Document current state and ideal future state at the same time